Mac OS X: Kepler.app should display module error messages in a window

 Personally I don't think we should be storing the application in 2 places, it complicates things and uses extra space.
 I believe the original intent of using KeplerData/kepler.modules for module downloads was to allow users to download different modules and change suites when they don't have write access to the application area.
 However I think we should probably just behave like other apps.
 If a user wants to download add-ons, they should have to get admin access.
 Or the app should just be entirely in their own space from install.
 But this may have to wait for 2.4.

-#5 Updated by Christopher Brooks almost 8 years ago
+#5 Updated by Christopher Brooks about 8 years ago

 There are two bugs here. bug#5458 "Moving between 2.2 and 2.3 and back requires deleting ~/KeplerData" is specific to the KeplerData problem.